asavinov/sc-rest/README.md

 # Change Log

-A list of changes for each release can be found in other projects.
+A list of changes for each release can be found in the UI project.

 * v0.2.0 (2016-12-10)
 * v0.1.0 (2016-09-05)